gto76/my-linux-setup/conf-files/debian/README.md

 	- Copy it from the terminal (ctrl + alt + c)
 	- Go to GitHub: `$ iceweasel github.com`
 	- Sign in and go to 'account settings' > 'ssh keys' > 'add ssh key'
-13. Clone my-aliases git project (change 'gto76' with your Git username, if you already forked the project)
+13. Clone my-linux-setup git project (change 'gto76' with your Git username, if you already forked the project)
-	- If you have ssh key, use: `$ git clone git@github.com:/gto76/my-aliases.git`
+	- If you have ssh key, use: `$ git clone git@github.com:/gto76/my-linux-setup.git`
-	- If you don't have it, use: `$ git clone https://github.com/gto76/my-aliases`
+	- If you don't have it, use: `$ git clone https://github.com/gto76/my-linux-setup`
 14. Install them
-	`$ cd my-aliases`
+	`$ cd my-linux-setup`
 	`$ ./install`
 15. Install Awesome config files
 	`$ cd dotfiles/awesome`